Henry Munson Utley

-Biography
+Early life and education

 Utley was born in Wayne County, Michigan on August 5, 1836.
 After attending the local district schools, he prepared for college at the Ypsilanti Union Seminary in Washtenaw County.
 Utley graduated from the University of Michigan with a Bachelor of Arts degree in 1861 and a Master of Arts degree in 1870.

+Career

 After graduation from the University of Michigan in June 1861, Utley went to work as a reporter for the Detroit Free Press.
 In April 1966, he left the Free Press to become city editor for the new Detroit Post.
 Utley remained with that newspaper after it merged with the Detroit Advertiser and Tribune to form the Detroit Post and Tribune in 1877.
 In November 1880, he was elected secretary of the Detroit Board of Education and left the Post and Tribune in January 1881 to assume that office.

+Later life and death

 Utley was named City Librarian for the City of Detroit in July 1885.
 He retired from that position in 1913.
 Utley died in Detroit on February 16, 1917.